Dre Campbell Farm

 Select a spot with at least 6 hours of sunlight per day.
 Radishes that are grown in the shade will use all of their energy to produce larger leaves.

-Also, plant them in any well-drained soil that is slightly acidic or neutral with a pH of 6 to 7.
+Plant them in any well-drained soil that is slightly acidic or neutral, with a pH of 6 to 7.

-Moreover, you can thin the seedlings two inches apart as soon as the plants reach an edible size.
-But when growing larger varieties like daikons, thin them four to six inches apart.
+Moreover, you can thin the seedlings two inches apart when the plants reach an edible size.
+But space larger varieties, like daikons, four to six inches apart.

 Fertilizer Requirements

-Generally, you don’t need to fertilize this crop if the soil is already fertile.
+Generally, you do not need to fertilize this crop if the soil is already fertile.

-However, if you insist, the best fertilizers for radishes are those that have more potassium and phosphorus.
-These give them the energy they need for their growth and to produce high-quality roots.
+However, if you insist, the best fertilizers for radishes have more potassium and phosphorus.
+These give them the energy they need to grow and produce high-quality roots.

 Garden Pests

 Aphids can decimate radish plants by sucking out the plant’s sap [1].
-Cabbage loppers also love eating young greens.
+Cabbage loopers also love to eat young greens.

-Cutworms are another common garden pest that may love snacking on young radishes as they grow.
+Cutworms are another common garden pest that may feed on young radishes as they grow.
 Other garden pests that may cause damage include cabbage maggots, slugs, snails, and flea beetles.

 Plant Diseases